Fashionable, functional, and environmentally friendly: Felt is an influential fabric that packs a triple punch when it comes to transforming spaces.

 The heavy hitting textile combines sustainable design and the aesthetic advantages of color and tactility with an expert ability to absorb and dampen sounds.

-This trifecta of tributes can be seen across felt’s diverse applications—with its soft, wooly texture wrapping arounds walls, ceilings, partitions, light fixtures, and furniture.
+This trifecta of tributes can be seen across felt’s diverse applications—with its soft, wooly texture wrapping around walls, ceilings, partitions, light fixtures, and furniture.
 We explore three things that you’ll love about this nuanced non-woven textile.

 With its earliest iterations dating back to 6,500 B.C., felt is one of the oldest fabrics known to mankind, and it has found contemporary applications across a wide range of fields, from fashion and furniture to architecture, interiors, and more.
 Recent resurgences of interest in felt have seen innovations in its production processes.
 With endless colorways colliding with flexible forms that can be configured to fit specific needs, the design possibilities for felt are far-reaching.